Table of contents

 16. Integration with external cloud-based environments

 The creators of Google Cloud Platform are aware that many companies and businesses don’t go for one solution only when they set up their infrastructures, and that they often take advantage of multi-cloud technology.
-Google has designed a platform called Anthos – a tool that lets the user manage their infrastructure based on local data centers and solutions offered by different public cloud providers.
+Google has designed a platform called Anthos – a tool that lets the user manage their infrastructure based on local data centres and solutions offered by different public cloud providers.
 Taking advantage of the potential of Anthos, Google has also adapted some services to make them compatible with multi-cloud environments, like e.g. its BigData analytics tool called BigQuery Omni.

 17. Eco-friendly technology

 Since 2017, all of Google’s global operations – including Google Cloud services – are carried out using renewable energy.
-Google buys energy from wind farms and solar parks operating in the vicinity of GCP data centers.
+Google buys energy from wind farms and solar parks operating in the vicinity of GCP data centres.
 This way, the company makes investments to the benefit of the natural environment – local wind farms and solar parks can be significantly extended thanks to the tech giant’s funds.

 Google encourages other companies and organizations to help eliminate the carbon footprint by using Google’s cloud solutions.